AI Evidence and Deepfakes in Massachusetts Criminal Cases: Authentication, Daubert-Lanigan, and the Defense Playbook

 By Attorney Joe Serpa | Georgetown University Law Center | 30 Years Massachusetts Criminal Defense

 Artificial intelligence has entered Massachusetts criminal courtrooms from two directions at once.
 Digital evidence offered against a defendant, a screenshot, a voice recording, a video, can now be fabricated with consumer software, which puts authenticity in play in cases where it was once assumed.
-And Massachusetts now prosecutes the creation and distribution of AI-generated intimate images under the statutes amended by Chapter 118 of the Acts of 2024.
+And Massachusetts now prosecutes the creation and distribution of AI-generated intimate images under the criminal harassment statute as amended by Chapter 118 of the Acts of 2024.
 Both directions run through the same evidence law, and that law is regularly misstated online, sometimes in ways that would sink a defense built on it.
-This post sets out what the Massachusetts Guide to Evidence actually provides, where deepfake fights are really won, and how the analysis changes by charge, by court, and by defendant.
+This post sets out what the Massachusetts Guide to Evidence provides, where deepfake fights are really won, and how the analysis changes by charge, by court, and by defendant.

 For electronic and digital communications, the Guide permits authentication by confirming circumstances that would allow a reasonable fact finder to conclude the evidence is what its proponent claims, and it states expressly that neither expert testimony nor exclusive access is necessary to authenticate the source.
 The confirming-circumstances approach comes from the case law on emails and social media authorship, including Commonwealth v.
 Purdy, 459 Mass.
 442 (2011), where the surrounding facts, the account, the contents, the context, supplied the foundation.
 Digital content is not on the § 902 list of self-authenticating evidence, so some foundation is always required, but the foundation can be circumstantial and modest.

-Section 1119 of the Guide, often misdescribed online as an AI authentication code, does something different: it defines digital evidence and personal electronic devices and directs judges to facilitate the admission and preservation of digital evidence in courtroom and virtual proceedings, including for self-represented parties.
+Section 1119 of the Guide, often misdescribed online as an AI authentication code, does something different.
+It defines digital evidence and personal electronic devices and directs judges to facilitate the admission and preservation of digital evidence in courtroom and virtual proceedings, including for self-represented parties.
 Its practical importance for the defense is preservation.
 When a complainant shows a judge a message thread on a phone at a hearing, § 1119 is the basis for insisting that the digital original be captured for the record, because the version preserved is the version an appellate court will see, and the version a forensic expert can later examine.

 Two consequences follow from this framework, and they cut in opposite directions.
 Because the bar is low, the defense cannot expect a judge to exclude a screenshot merely because screenshots can be faked.
 And because the bar is low, a conviction can rest on digital evidence that no expert ever validated, which is exactly why the defense work described below has to be done rather than assumed.